sokematgraph/SOKE-Graph/README.md

 Once all inputs are set, click **🚀 Run Pipeline**.

 The app will:
-1. Fetch papers from your chosen source.
+1. Fetch papers from your chosen source using queries.
 2. Enrich the ontology with AI.
-3. Rank the papers using queries and keywords.
+3. Rank the papers using keywords.
 4. Build and display the knowledge graph.
-5. Export results (ranked papers, ontology, graph data) into the `output/` folder.
+5. Export results (ranked papers, ontology, graph data) into the `external/output/` folder.

 ### 2️⃣ Run from Jupyter Notebook – `full_pipeline.ipynb`